akoenig/cinnamon/README.md

 ### Version 0.2.0 - beta 2 (Future)

-- [ ] Source documentation.
+- [ ] Backend / Frontend: Source documentation.
-- [ ] Loading indicator for the "Clear all builds" functionality.
+- [ ] Frontend: Loading indicator for the "Clear all builds" functionality.
+- [ ] Frontend: Refresh overview when there were no builds before and a build has been started recently.

 ### Version 0.2.0 - beta 1 (20131005)